Bet on every NFL Week 9 game at best betting sites, betting apps

-How to bet on NFL Week 9: Where to bet, best betting sites, promos for Dolphins-Ravens, Chiefs-Bills
+How to bet on NFL Week 9: Where to bet, best betting sites, promos for Ravens-Dolphins, Chiefs-Bills

 Here's how to bet on the Week 9 NFL schedule, including Steelers vs. Colts and Commanders vs. Seahawks

 The Week 9 NFL schedule begins with Thursday Night Football between the Miami Dolphins and Baltimore Ravens, with kickoff scheduled for 8:15 p.m.
 ET.
 Ravens quarterback Lamar Jackson (hamstring) is expected to make his return after missing three games, so Baltimore is a 7.5-point favorite in the Week 9 NFL odds.
+The over/under for Ravens vs. Dolphins has jumped to 51.5 points after opening at 50.
 Sunday's slate brings 12 more games, including Steelers (+3) vs. Colts, Bills (+1.5) vs. Chiefs and Commanders (+3.5) vs. Seahawks.
 The Dallas Cowboys (-3) host the Arizona Cardinals on Monday Night Football to wrap up the Week 9 schedule.

 Bettors looking for sportsbook promos, betting sites, and where to bet on the NFL for Week 9 can read more below, along with picks for some of the biggest games.